ThorisoMa/Read-Me/README.md

 <h1>...Hi there 👋🙂...</h1>

 **`About Me`**
 <p>I'm a passionate full stack software developer in the making.
 I love coding and building things that matter.
 Currently exploring different technologies and frameworks to expand my skill set.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code./p>
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 <h2>🔭 I'm currently working on...</h2>
 <p>-Websites: I'm targeting small and upcoming businesses to help them develop proper full functioning websites.</p>